How to set a budget for business travel

-- Using a travel management app for travel booking: Rather than wasting time and money searching on multiple different websites, use a travel management platform like TravelPerk where you can book your business trip in one place, and have access to competitive hotel rates and the best flight inventory on the market.
+- Using a travel management app for travel booking: Rather than wasting time and money searching on multiple different websites, use a travel management platform like TravelPerk where you can book your business trip in one place, and have access to competitive hotel rates and an industry-leading flight inventory.

 4. Establish a clear business travel policy and keep employees informed

 Once you’ve established what budgets are realistic for your business and ways to save costs, it’s important to make sure everyone is on the same page.

 Many employees consider business travel a perk, and, of course, we agree!
 But keeping costs under control is essential, especially if you’re a small business.

 The best way to do this is to have a clear corporate travel policy that travelers have easy access to.

 A travel policy will typically contain guides on the booking process, expense categories, expense reporting, and more importantly, reimbursable and non-reimbursable purchases.
 This ensures employees are well informed of what expenses qualify as business travel spending.